Welcome to today's edition of the Rush 24-7 podcast.

 I don't know that his brother's hut has a name.

-But the so this is Trump's lawyers.
+So this is Trump's lawyers.

 You know what the New York Times thinks of people who pray?

-You know what the New York Times thinks of people who believe publicly, happily, proudly in God.
+You know what the New York Times thinks of people who believe publicly, happily, proudly in God?

-What else is there left to say on this program today?
+And now the New York Times is asking, folks, what else is there left to say on this program today?

-Now we got budget battles.
+Now we've got budget battles.

 We got the budget.